troeger/opensubmit/README.rst

 If you just want to install your own copy of OpenSubmit, please read the installation guide in the GitHub Wiki.

-Licence
+License
 -------

-OpenSubmit ist licensed under the AGPL Version 3.
-This means your are allowed to:
+OpenSubmit is licensed under the AGPL Version 3.
+This means you are allowed to:

 -  Install and run the unmodified OpenSubmit code at your site.